 My dog, Joey, always makes me smile.
-First thing he does in the morning is to bring me a shoe or some other random thing, as a gift.
+The first thing he does in the morning is to bring me a shoe or some other random thing, as a gift.
 He’s quite popular on campus; he’s even been to a meeting with Vice Chancellor!
 It started about three of four years ago with the Students’ Union, when I brought him in during exams, as a sort of de-stress.
-Ever since we brought him in, he’s been coming quite often and it seems that he’s always welcome, he’s even allowed in the SU Bar.
+Ever since I brought him in, he’s been coming quite often and it seems that he’s always welcome, he’s even allowed in the SU Bar.
 It’s lovely to have him around here, he’s a model pooch.

 I always feel good when I finish writing a sermon.
-Recently, a colleague contacted me with a very short notice, asking if I could deliver a service for an ill person.
-I only had 45 minutes to go and let the service, but it went really well, and I felt a great sense of achievement.
+Recently, a colleague contacted me with very short notice, asking if I could deliver a service for an ill person.
+I only had 45 minutes to go and deliver the service, but it went really well, and I felt a great sense of achievement.

 At Essex I do all sort of things, like breakfast bible study on Fridays, evening gatherings round at my house, film nights, and other social activities for students.
 It’s a part of the offer of the Chaplaincy.
 There is a big variety of things going on; there is a catholic chaplain, orthodox chaplain and various others associated with different groups and different denominations.
 It’s a multi-faith facility and a very stimulating environment.
 It’s great to meet people from all over the world.
 I grew up in Singapore, so I’m used to multiculturalism.
 To be educated in this sort of environment is a very good grounding for the future.